 No timeline or step-by-step method works for everyone.
 You may have to explore various methods to resolve your anger and grief.
 You may find a licensed therapist or grief counselor best prepared to assist you through this process.

 If you need help, reach out.
 If you are angry when you feel you should be grieving, you are not alone.
 You have the right to be angry.
-Be sure to address your emotions and your personal needs to heal through anxiety or grief therapy.
+Be sure to address your emotions and your personal needs to heal through grief therapy.

 About the author(s)